baerrus/hasher-server/README.md

 To run unit tests.
 The server is expected to be found on localhost:8000

 `>cd test; python -m unittest oneshot_tests.py`

+# Testing

+To run a load test of ~ 128K lines through a server

+`> netcat localhost 8000 < test/big.txt > test/result`

+Stop netcat and verify the number of lines in result file is the same as in big.txt file:

+`> wc -l test/big.txt
+128457 test/big.txt
+> wc -l test/result
+128457 test/result`

 # TODO
 1. Handle any streamable hash function supported by openssl, not just MD5